OBOAcademy/obook/docs/reference/glossary-of-terms.md

 #### Functional Syntax

-An official syntax of OWL (others are RDF-XML and OWL-XML) in which each line represents and axiom (although things get a little more complex with axiom annotations, and axioms use prefix syntax (order = relation (subject, object)).
-This is in contrast to in-fix syntax (e.g. Manchester syntax) (order = subject relation object).
+An official syntax of OWL (others are RDF-XML and OWL-XML) in which each line represents an axiom and axioms use prefix syntax: the relation comes first, followed by subject and object in brackets, e.g. `SubClassOf(:big_toe :toe )`

 Functional syntax is the preferred syntax for editor files maintained on GitHub, because it can be safely diff'd and (somewhat) human readable.

 #### Graph